tebri11/en-for-designers/03-aboutness/case-study.md

 - V + P

 ## Description
-I created a schedule, a voucher for newlyweds like a gift, welcome poster (without welcome drink:)), wedding invitation, and invitation to the wedding table.
+I created a schedule of a wedding day, a voucher for newlyweds like a gift, welcome poster (without welcome drink:)), wedding invitation, and invitation to the wedding table.

 ## Design
 1. I used thin font, cold colors with light pink.